valentinilk/compose-shimmer/README.md

 ### Android

 To run the Android app, simply open the project in Android Studio.
-Select the `app` configuration and run it.
+Select the `sample` configuration and run it.

 ### iOS